filakhtov/gentoo-use-docs/gnome-extra/cinnamon.md

 # gnome-extra/cinnamon

+### gtk-doc
+Pass the `--enable-gtk-doc` option to the configure script.
+Use the Gtk-Doc tool to generate documentation in the HTLM format and install it into system.

+This flag can be safely disabled.

 ### networkmanager
 Pass a `--enable-networkmanager` option to a configure script.
 Build and install a `network@cinnamon.org` Cinnamon applet that is based on a NetworkManager's nm-applet to provide network management UI.